Abdessamade-OH/chatbot-project/README.md

 - Landing Page: Users can sign up or sign in.
 - Chat Interface: Accessible after logging in, where users can interact with the chatbot and view their conversation history.
+- Conversation History: Implement a feature for users to view the history of their conversations.

 ### Backend (Express.js)
 - User Authentication: Manages sign-up, sign-in, and JWT-based authentication.